Kitengela: Kitengela town

 Kitengela is a town in Kajiado County just 30 km south of Nairobi and is part of the Nairobi Metropolitan Area.
 Kitengela is one of the fastest growing urban areas of Kenya according to census data of 2019, having tripled in population inflows since 2009.
 It has an urban population of 154,436 people.

 Kitengela is close to Athi River town in Machakos County in the former Eastern Province, while Kitengela belongs to Kajiado County in the former Rift Valley Province.
 Kitengela is growing quickly and is expanding with a huge influx of middle class Nairobians who have built lovely gated communities and businesses in an unprecedented construction boom, thanks to the affordable land compared to Nairobi city as well as availability of 5 cement companies and growing infrastructural amenities.
-Residents describe Kitengela as "having the best of both worlds," given its close proximity to Nairobi but easy-going slow paced rural feel, as well as the friendly, collaborative nature of the resident population.
+Residents describe Kitengela as "having the best of both worlds," given its close proximity to Nairobi but easy-going slow-paced rural feel, as well as the friendly, collaborative nature of the resident population.

-Kitengela is famous for "nyama choma" (roast meat) – a Kenyan delicacy.
+Kitengela is famous for nyama choma (roast meat) – a Kenyan delicacy.
 The town has a wide variety of restaurants that serve this delicacy.
 Some of the most famous ones include the famous Yukos, Enkare, Arusha Meat Den and numerous more.

 Kitengela has a wide variety of financial institutions and saccos (savings and credit cooperatives) that have flooded the town to finance the construction boom as well as cater to the soaring middle class population.
 It also has seen a boom in posh hotels, clubs and other entertainment facilities.
-In recent times Kitengela has developed a reputation for new, unique cutting-edge entertainment facilities such as Pavillion XV Lounge, Halcyon Lounge, and 034, a 5 star club nestled in an airplane have sprung up in the town - a first for Kenya.
+In recent times Kitengela has developed a reputation for new, unique cutting-edge entertainment facilities such as Charlie's Bistro, Sparrows, Quiver, Guru, and 034, a 5 star club nestled in an airplane have sprung up in the town – a first for Kenya.